Little Petals Garden Program

 46000 Harris Rd., Belleville, MI

 Our approach focuses on gentle guidance, open-ended play, and fostering a love for nature through interactive and engaging activities.
-And caregivers, this is for you too!

 Meet The Teacher